 At this time my anxiety and panic attacks had gotten so bad I found myself having a difficult time with daily activities such as eating at restaurants, working or going to stores.
 One day on a checkout line at a local Home Depot I had my worst panic attack ever.
 My hands were shaking so badly and I felt dizzy like I was about to pass out while on the line.
 I put my items aside and left the store.

 In the days to follow the panic attacks came so frequently that I decided to make an appointment with my primary care doctor.
 I expressed to him that I was in a bad mental state.
 He then told me I had a chemical imbalance and prescribed Xanax and an anti-depressant.
 I went home that day and asked myself, “I have been practicing Tai Chi and meditating for almost 14 years, how can I be suffering like this?"

 Later that day, I had a revelation.
 I called my cousins with whom I am very close and said I am going to do everything in my power to cure myself of panic attack and anxiety naturally.
 This included not taking the medication, despite my doctor's recommendation.
-From that day on, I contacted a therapist, meditated daily, read every book I could find on anxiety, wrote down positive affirmations and said them daily, and changed my thoughts.
+From that day on, I continued my daily Tai Chi practice, I contacted a therapist, meditated, read every book I could find on anxiety, wrote down positive affirmations and said them daily, and changed my thoughts.
 My road to self-cure began.

 It was a long road to cure my severe anxiety and panic attacks and I would not trade in that journey because I believe it made me the person I am today.

 Tai Chi can teach you to learn the feeling of relaxation necessary in order to cope with anxiety and panic attack symptoms.
 This is especially taught during fixed-step Push Hands, which is a two-person teaching tool in Tai Chi.
 In this practice, two people stand in a 70/30 bow stance facing each other.
 Through touch, they try to find each other's center of balance and uproot one another.